Home Compare BN.PA vs HRL

 Danone vs Hormel Foods: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Hormel Foods carrying a narrow edge on stability.
-Danone still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Hormel Foods carrying a narrow edge on growth.
+Danone still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The page question resolves through stability, where Danone S.A. holds the stronger read even though the broader score still favours Hormel Foods Corporation.
+The page question resolves through growth, where Danone S.A. holds the stronger read even though the broader score still favours Hormel Foods Corporation.

 INDUSTRY COMPARISON